 - Intent conflict information, which represents intent with conflict.
 The information includes conflict type (i.e., intent conflict, expectation conflict and target conflict) and possible solutions (e.g. intent deletion, intent modification).

 - Intent fulfilment feasibility check information, which indicates that the intent is feasible or infeasible.
 Intent fulfilment feasibility check information is provided after MnS producer automatically performs feasibility check when receiving the intent creation and modification request from MnS consumer.

+- Intent exploration information, which represents the properties of the intent exploration result during negotiation in intent pre-evaluation phase.
+Intent exploration result is provided after MnS producer performs intent exploration pre-evaluation process as requested by MnS consumer.

+- Intent fulfilment negotiation information, which represents the properties of intent negotiation information negotiation in intent fulfilment phase.
+Intent fulfilment negotiation information is provided to MnS Consumer by the MnS producer during intent fulfilment phase.

+- Intent utility information, which provides the results of applicable Intent Utility Functions.
+The results are calculated and reported per utility function applicable to the intent specified in intentReference.

 Different MnS consumer may have different requirements for intent report (e.g. Some MnS consumer may want to have corresponding performance value information while others do not want.
 Different MnS consumer may want to calculate or monitor the performance value in different period).